 Others that were lapped up by the fans were the reformed Alexisonfire and Modestep, who arguably got the biggest crowds of the afternoon.

-“It was our first time at the Reading Festival EVER and I was very nervous because the crowd out there was bigger than any I had ever seen in my life… and we opened up for Metallica, so I was very happy.”
+“It was our first time EVER at Reading Festival and I was very nervous because the crowd out there was bigger than any I had ever seen in my life… and we opened up for Metallica, so I was very happy.”

 Vic Fuentes (Pierce The Veil)